govuk-one-login/fraud-rpt/README.md

 ## Background

-A Security Event Token is issued on a state change of a security subject, for example a user account or an HTTP session.
-When the Shared Signals Transmitter endpoint receives a SET, it will validate and interpret the received Security Event Token and takes its own independent actions, if any.
+A SET is issued on a state change of a security subject, for example a user account or an HTTP session.
+When the Shared Signals Transmitter endpoint receives a SET, it will validate and interpret the received SET and takes its own independent actions, if any.

-An example Security Event Token:
+An example SET:

 ```json
 {